-Project Number and Name Project Completion Requirements (See each project book for complete details) County Requirements Judging and Show Natural Resources 3 Gardening and Pla Gardening and Plant Science 670 Canning and Freezing (B) All 7 activities At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Fair exhibit should be a display relating to the project May be judged at Summer Judging or at Fair, but only Summer Judging Participants are eligible for State Fair.
+Project Number and Name Project Completion Requirements (See each project book for complete details) County Requirements Judging and Show Natural Resources 5 Gardening and Pla ant Science 670 Canning and Freezing (B) All 7 activities At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book.
+New for 2024: Complete project interview at Summer Judging.
+Display that fits in a 3 foot area.
 All exhibits must be grown in the current year.
-Wednesday, July 12 12:00-6:00 p.m.
-By appointment Ed Sands Building, 671 How Does Your Garden Grow?
-(B) 4 activities, plus activity 4a, 4b, or both At least 2 learning experiences At least 2 leadership/citizenship activities Project review Fair Exhibit-display related to the project (i.e./book, poster) 673 Edible Landscapes (I) All 9 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Display that fits in 3 foot area Fair exhibit should be a display relating to the project May be judged at Summer Judging or at Fair, but only Summer Judging Participants are eligible for State Fair.
-All exhibits must be grown in the current year. or Fair Entry under "crops" for Fair judging and will be display only, no interview 691 Grow Your Own Vegetables (B) All 11 activities (including growing vegetables) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review Bring product and project book to be exhibited/ judged to the central crop exhibit area in the Ed Sands Building on Friday, Oct.
-(2-7 p.m.) or 692 Growing with the Seasons (I) All 9 activities (including growing vegetables) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review Sat.
-Oct.
-7 (10 a.m2 p.m.) during set-up times.
-The Natural World 611 Explore the Outdoors (B) All 9 activities and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project Review 612 Geology: Can You Dig It?
-(B) All 8 activities (including a collection display) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project Review Wednesday, July 12 12:00-6:00 p.m.
-613 Exploring Polar Science (I) (New 2021) All 8 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Display that fits in 3 foot area Fair exhibit should be a display relating to the project F By appointment Ed Sands Building, Fairgrounds Fair Exhibit-display related to the project (i.e./ 617 Exploring Ponds (A) All 9 activities and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review book, poster) 620 Why Trees Matter (B) All 6 activities At least 2 learning experiences At least 2 leadership/citizenship activities Project review
+671 How Does Your Garden Grow?
+(B) 4 activities, plus activity 4a, 4b, or both At least 2 learning experiences At least 2 leadership/citizenship activities Project review Tuesday, July 16 11:00 a.m.- 5:00 p.m.
+By appointment 673 Edible Landscapes (I) All 9 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book.
+New for 2024: Complete project interview at Summer Judging.
+Display that fits in a 3 foot area.
+All exhibits must be grown in the current year.
+Ey appointment Ed Sands Building, Fairgrounds Fair Exhibit-Display that fits in a 3 foot area that was brought to summer judging or items grown in the current year.
+691 Grow Your Own Vegetables (B) All 11 activities (including growing vegetables) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review 692 Growing with the Seasons (I) All 9 activities (including growing vegetables) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review The Natural World 611 Explore the Outdoors (B) All 9 activities and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project Review 612 Geology: Can You Dig It?
+(B) All 8 activities (including a collection display) and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project Review Tuesday, July 16 11:00 a.m.- 5:00 p.m.
+613 Exploring Polar Science (I) (New 2021) All 8 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Display that fits in 3 foot area Fair exhibit should be a display relating to the project By appointment Ed Sands Building, Fairgrounds Fair Exhibit-display related to the project (i.e./ 617 Exploring Ponds (A) All 9 activities and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review book, poster) 620 Why Trees Matter (B) All 6 activities At least 2 learning experiences At least 2 leadership/citizenship activities Project review